Prerequisites For Health Professions Schools

 Please consult with Pre-Professional Advising and your academic advisor if you have questions about specific courses.

 We strongly recommend that Johns Hopkins students complete the following coursework (or the equivalent):

 - 2 courses in general (inorganic) chemistry with associated labs

-- 2 courses in organic chemistry with associated lab (a separate course at JHU, a 3 credit Organic Chemistry lab)
+- 2 courses in organic chemistry with associated lab (JHU offers one 3-credit organic chemistry lab)